-I can’t emphasize enough how much the progress of a young piano student depends on having an adult’s encouragement and support in their daily piano practice.
+Having an adult’s encouragement and support in their daily piano practice is key for a beginning piano student.
 Here are ten ways that you can be a great piano partner:

 Make some time every day to sit down with your child and practice the piano together.
 For young beginners, plan on spending the whole practice time together.
 As your child gets older and more advanced at the piano, you can gradually allow them to practice more on their own.

 No one wants someone pointing out every little thing they’re doing wrong.
 As your child practices, keep suggestions to a minimum, and always state them positively.
 Look for the good and encourage it to grow.
 Instead of saying things like, “Your left-hand fingers are too straight,” say, “I like how your right-hand fingers are nice and curved, can your left-hand fingers do the same?”